Consumers have changed their buying behaviour and marketers must also adapt

 Fostering inclusive Beauty standards: Consumers, for the most part, have made changes to their beauty/skincare preferences by ditching the glam and simplifying things a little.
 A quarter of consumers say this, with other leading changes to do with buying more products that maintain natural beauty as opposed to enhancing it.

-The number of consumers who say beauty standards are changing for the better sits at 19%, and brands can help to raise this – by listening to what consumers want and adapting their messaging to ensure inclusive beauty is upheld, and makes a concoius effort to represent all types.
+The number of consumers who say beauty standards are changing for the better sits at 19%, and brands can help to raise this – by listening to what consumers want and adapting their messaging to ensure inclusive beauty is upheld, and making a conscious effort to represent all types.

 You need to only look at how prominent calls for more diverse models are among LGBTIQA+ and people of colour to see how important this is for consumers of all types.
 Challenger brands like Fenty Beauty usually come to mind here, but others are following suit, doubling down on commitments to support inclusive beauty.